KonnorRogers/konnor-rails-starter/README.md

 - Testing with web-test-runner for web components
 - Linting / Formatting / Code analyzing (Reek / Brakeman)
 - Linting / Testing provided by GH-actions
+- ESBuild instead of babel for js compilation

 ## Installation